Managing Unbalanced (Ragged) hierarchies in Zebra BI Tables

 - Time hierarchy that includes Year, Quarter, and Month, one branch might only have data down to the Quarter level.

-- Company organizational structure with some branches in the hierarchy having more levels than others
+- Company organizational structure with some branches in the hierarchy having more levels than others.

-- Income statement where some accounts have additional subcategories
+- Income statement where some accounts have additional subcategories.

-Let’s look at the Income statement example where we have two-level accounts hierarchy but for two accounts, we do not have value for Account level.
+Let’s look at the Income statement example where we have two-level accounts hierarchy but for two accounts, we do not have value for the Account level.
 Displaying this in Power BI would result in “blank” fields.

 Now let us have a look at how the Account hierarchy will be displayed in Zebra BI Table visual.
-See how Gross profit and Operating income does not have a drill-down option despite having values on both levels of hierarchy?
+See how Gross profit and Operating income do not have a drill-down option despite having values on both levels of hierarchy?
 This approach makes your unbalanced hierarchies more organized and more user-friendly for end-users.